THE HISTORY OF CSC

 THE BEGINNINGS OF A MOVEMENT

-1976: Matthew Fox founded the Institute in Culture and Creation Spirituality
+1976: Matthew Fox founded the Institute in Culture and Creation Spirituality (ICCS) at Mundelein College in Chicago, Illinois.

-1983: Matthew Fox moved his program to Holy Names College in Oakland, CA
+1983: Matthew Fox moved his program to Holy Names College in Oakland, CA Original Blessing was published.
+Changed the world.

-The Masters program was accredited through Naropa University in Boulder CO
+1996: Matthew Fox established the University of Creation Spirituality in Oakland, CA. The Masters program was accredited through Naropa University in Boulder CO

-2005: By now, thousands of people had read Matt’s books and hundreds had invested in degrees.
+2005: August UCS was turned over to a new president with a new name, WisdomUniversity.
+It soon evolved in another direction, however, Creation Spirituality students continued to receive degrees there until 2011.
+By now, thousands of people had read Matt’s books and hundreds had invested in degrees.
 WE WERE A MOVEMENT.
 Would it falter or continue to grow?

 CSC FORMATION PERIOD 2005-2009

 2005: Summer.
-Susan Evans has a mystical vision of a Creation Spirituality Church while attending a UCS class with Matt Fox at Chartres Cathedral.
+Susan Coppage Evans had a mystical vision of a Creation Spirituality Church while attending a UCS class with Matt Fox at Chartres Cathedral.
 Together with Matthew Fox, Susan discerned the meaning of the mystical experience through contemplation, dialogue and letter writing.
 A discernment committee was formed to explore whether others felt the calling forth of such a church or community.

 2007, February, CSC was incorporated as non-profit in Colorado with this mission and vision: